dulalsaurab/dulalsaurab.github.io_old/_posts/2017-05-28-personalization-versus-filter-bubble.md

 body {
 text-align: justify}
 </style>
+## The influence of personalization on the quality of search queries
 With growing amount of data on the Internet, the need for information retrieval systems i.e. search engines is inarguable.
 Moreover, to efficiently search such huge volumes of data, these search engines use numerous smart techniques and algorithms.
 Perhaps the most famous